zoogeny/zoogeny/books/story-self/15-Appendix-1-Pharaohs-Procession-draft.md

 Each section of crowd alongside the road has been reserved for a particular class of people.

 The Pharaoh passes the first section of architects and masons who designed the massive stones used to build his temple.
 They bow low before him.
-The chief architect bows because he is impressed with the majesty of the grand temple the Pharaoh commissioned.
+The chief architect bows because he is awed by the majesty of the grand temple the Pharaoh commissioned.

 The Pharaoh passes the second section of artisans who crafted the statues and reliefs of his temple.
 They bow low before him.
 The chief artisan bows because he is moved by the beauty of the art for which the Pharaoh has been patron.